Temple of Shadows

-Temple of Shadows is the fifth studio and a concept album by Brazilian progressive power metal band Angra and was released in 2004 by Paradoxx Music in Brazil and SPV label Steamhammer in the rest of the world.
+Temple of Shadows is the fifth studio album by the Brazilian power metal band Angra, released in 2004 by Paradoxx Music in Brazil and SPV label Steamhammer in the rest of the world.
 SPV also released a limited edition containing a bonus DVD with the complete video material of the concert that was previously released on their album Rebirth World Tour – Live in São Paulo.
-The record was classified as the 21st best power metal album of all time by the metal magazine Loudwire.
+The record was classified as a concept album and the 21st best power metal album of all time by the metal magazine Loudwire.